-- Describe the importance of occupation as an integral part of the philosophy of occupational therapy (OT).
+- Describe the importance of occupation as an integral part of the philosophy of occupational therapy (OT) in a pediatric practice.
 (CCC 2; PGC 1)

 - Examine pediatric OT services in healthcare and educational settings.
 (CCC 1; PGC 1)

-- Demonstrate how performance skills, client factors, and contexts influence occupational performance by designing an intervention plan.
+- Demonstrate how performance skills, client factors, and contexts influence occupational performance.
 (CCC 2, 5; PGC 1)

-- Describe key terms and concepts related to the roles of the registered occupational therapist (OTR) and certified occupational therapy assistant (COTA) in the occupational therapy process.
-(CCC 4; PGC 1)
+- Describe key terms and concepts related to the roles of the occupational therapist (OT) and

 - Describe and provide instruction in adaptive techniques to enhance occupational performance.
 (CCC 1, 2, 4; PGC 1, 2, 3, 4)

 - Discuss and explain key concepts of intervention in school-based OT programs.
 (CCC 6; PGC 1)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.